SkyLined/BugId/README.md

   * `OOB[N]` - the address is out-of-bounds of allocated memory, where N is the size of the memory allocation.
   * `PoisonOOB` - the pointer used was read from memory that is out-of-bounds.
-  * `Invalid` - the memory at this address is not accessible from userland.
+  * `Invalid` - the memory at this address is not accessible from user-land.
   * `Unallocated` - no memory is allocated at the address,
   * `Reserved` - memory has been reserved but not committed at this address,
   * `Arbitrary` - memory is allocated at this address, but not accessible,